osinenkop/regelum-control/README.rst

 About
 =====

-``rcognita`` is a flexibly configurable framework for agent-enviroment simulation with a menu of predictive and safe reinforcement learning controllers.
+``regelum`` is a flexibly configurable framework for agent-enviroment simulation with a menu of predictive and safe reinforcement learning controllers.
 It is made for researchers and engineers in reinforcement learning and control theory.
 A detailed documentation is available `here <https://aidynamicaction.github.io/rcognita/>`__.